avasdao/subnet-builders/web/src/pages/index.md

 ---
 title: Getting started
 pageTitle: Subnet Builders - Be Your Own Blockchain
-description: Deploy your own blockchain in minutes and start building your own ecosystem today!
+description: A community-driven education & resource center for Avalanche subnet builders.
 ---

-Learn how to deploy your own Custom Subnet for your project in under five minutes or it's free. {% .lead %}
+Welcome to your guide to Avalanche subnets.
+Choose a path from the options below and let's get started! {% .lead %}

 {% link-grid %}

-{% link-grid-link title="Installation" icon="installation" href="/" description="Step-by-step guides to setting up your system and installing the library." /%}
+{% link-grid-link title="Local Environment Setup" icon="installation" href="/" description="A step-by-step walk-through on setting up your local PC or Mac." /%}

-{% link-grid-link title="Architecture guide" icon="presets" href="/" description="Learn how the internals work and contribute." /%}
+{% link-grid-link title="Customizing Your Genesis File" icon="presets" href="/" description="Learn how the internals work and contribute." /%}

-{% link-grid-link title="Plugins" icon="plugins" href="/" description="Extend the library with third-party plugins or write your own." /%}
+{% link-grid-link title="Private & Permissioned Subnets" icon="plugins" href="/" description="Extend the library with third-party plugins or write your own." /%}

-{% link-grid-link title="API reference" icon="theming" href="/" description="Learn to easily customize and modify your app's visual design to fit your brand." /%}
+{% link-grid-link title="Bridge Management" icon="theming" href="/" description="Learn to easily customize and modify your app's visual design to fit your brand." /%}

 {% /link-grid %}